jpangonis/ArtGallery/README.md

 This is a secure implementation.
 Encryption of the log is done using the crypto++ library.
 Crypto++ uses AES encryption.
 All input validation is done using regex expressions or additional criteria.
 Error handling is done to not leak sensitive information.
 All secrets are stored in a secure .env file.
 A test file named test_log.cpp shows the test functions for this project.

+SECURITY:
+Confidentiality: only a secure key is allowed to access the log.
+Even if an attacker is able to gain access to the log, all log files are encrypted.

+Integrity: A user is only able to append information to the log or read from the log.
+No one is able to modify the log except add to it.

+Availability: All information is correct in the log and people with the secret have access to it.

 TO RUN:

 Download the crypto++ library found here: https://github.com/weidai11/cryptopp/tree/34a34967ac560c1801bf3845dbac3ac63c1d4c05